adraismawur/python-template-maxi/README.md

 You can put nearly anything you want in a readme, but generally it is expected that the readme describes what your project is about and how you run your application.

 Refer to [The markdown guide](https://www.markdownguide.org/basic-syntax) to see what you can do in README.md files.
+Or take a look at the README.md file in this repository!

 ### Why do I need a license?